 As discussed in Chapter 6, Yolo Bypass flows account for only about 5% of the water in the Sacramento River downstream of the Yolo Bypass (e.g., Rio Vista) at this time of year.
-Even if releases into the Yolo Bypass coincided with large (~5 °F) temperature differentials between the Sacramento River and the Yolo Bypass, the maximum change in Sacramento River water temperatures at the mouth of the Yolo Bypass would be 0.25 °F (i.e., 0.05*5°F), with the effect potentially being somewhat diminished by tidal fluxes.
+Even if releases into the Yolo Bypass coincided with large (~5 °F) temperature differentials between the Sacramento River and the Yolo Bypass, the maximum change in Sacramento River water temperatures at the mouth of the Yolo Bypass would be 5% of 5°F or 0.25°F, with the effect potentially being somewhat diminished by tidal fluxes.
 This suggests that there would be minimal temperature-related effects of Alternatives 1A, 1B, 2, and 3 to winter-run Chinook salmon related to Sites Reservoir releases via the CBD and Yolo Bypass in this reach of the Sacramento River.

 Water Quality Effects

-As described in Appendix 6F and Chapter 6, surface water mercury levels in the Delta could increase during the July–November export period as a result of Alternatives 1, 2, and 3 relative to existing conditions/NAA.
-Given the relatively short temporal overlap of winter-run Chinook salmon with the export period, and the low observed levels of mercury in Chinook salmon generally (see Table 8 in Appendix 6F) in relation to levels of mercury that may result in sublethal effects (Beckvar et al. 2005), it is expected that water quality effects of mercury from releases as a result of Alternatives 1, 2, and 3 would be minimal.
+As described in Appendix 6F, Mercury and Methylmercury, and Chapter 6, surface water mercury levels in the Delta could increase during the July–November export period as a result of Alternatives 1, 2, and 3 relative to the NAA.
+Given the relatively short temporal overlap of winter-run Chinook salmon with the export period, and the low observed levels of mercury in Chinook salmon generally (Table 6F-8 in Appendix 6F) in relation to levels of mercury that may result in sublethal effects (Beckvar et al. 2005), it is expected that water quality effects of mercury from releases as a result of Alternatives 1, 2, and 3 would be minimal.

-The Project would be expected to have limited effects on the salinity aspect of water quality, given that potential increases in Sacramento River salinity as a result of Salt Lake influence on Sites Reservoir salinity are anticipated to be minimal based on analyses in Chapter 6 Surface Water Quality.
+The Project would be expected to have limited effects on the salinity aspect of water quality, given that potential increases in Sacramento River salinity as a result of Salt Lake influence on Sites Reservoir salinity are anticipated to be minimal based on analyses in Chapter 6.

 Water released from Sites Reservoir into the Sacramento River primarily would originally be from the Sacramento River, with a minor contribution from local tributary inflow, so that far-field olfactory cues for upstream-migrating adult salmonids, including winter-run Chinook salmon, from reservoir releases would not be expected to be greatly different than Sacramento River water.
 Reservoir releases through the CBD and thence the Yolo Bypass to improve food web productivity in the north Delta for delta smelt would increase flow from the Yolo Bypass, but not during the upstream migration period of adult winter-run Chinook salmon or migration/rearing period of juvenile winter-run.

-As discussed further in Chapter 6 Surface Water Quality and below for delta smelt, Sites Reservoir releases under Alternatives 1, 2, and 3 would not be expected to increase risk of exposure to pesticides.
+As discussed in Chapter 6 and below for delta smelt, Sites Reservoir releases under Alternatives 1, 2, and 3 would not be expected to increase risk of exposure to pesticides.

 Feather River